How to share access to your Google Analytics account

 There are a number of ways that you can share access to your Analytics account.
 This allows you to customise who you share access to your account with and allows you to be more restrictive.
 One thing that you should consider before granting someone access to your account is what kind of permission you want to give them.
 This comes in two steps, accounts and permissions.

 Permissions; The other restriction you can add to the account is to give a new user different permissions.
 User permissions allow you to restrict the amount of changes a user can make to your account.
 This includes whether they can add or manage users, perform administrative tasks or just read and analyse the data.
+If you have a limited understanding of Google Analytics, it is common for an agency to request Administrator access, as this gives them the ability to create conversions and sort any issues you may have.
 There’s a more in-depth explanation here.

 Add a User